Frequently Asked Questions

 Health insurance coverage?

 Physiotherapy is refunded slightly differently by each of the different e-card (Austrian insurance) providers.
 Your insurance provider is determined by your employer.
-The largest insurance provider the ÖGK (Österreichisches Gesundheitskasse) refunds €35 - €41 for a 45 minute session and €48 - €54 for a 60 minute session.
-The amounts for the BVA (State employed), SVS (Self employed) are also very similar.
-This effectivley covers 40% of what I charge assuming you have a prescription for physiotherapy to unlock your eligibility.
+The largest insurance provider the ÖGK (Österreichisches Gesundheitskasse) refunds between €48 and €54 for a 60 minute session, and €35 to €41 for a 45 minute session.

 Can I claim after each appointment?